ualib/agda-algebras/appendix_lean_basics.rst

 Appendix.
 Lean Basics
 =====================

-In this appendix we describe various features and aspects of Lean_ that we have made use of in the lean-ualib_.
+In this appendix we describe the various features and aspects of Lean_ on which the lean-ualib_ depends.

-Some of the things described here will come from the Lean_ standard library.
+Some of the topics discussed here will come from the Lean_ standard library.
 Others will be from the mathlib_ Lean community project, and possible other projects.

 Some good references for this material are